rbaumgar/monitor-demo-app/application-monitoring.md

         tokenFile: /var/run/secrets/kubernetes.io/serviceaccount/token
 ```

-## Configuration for deploying Prometheus Adapter
+## Configuration for Deploying the Prometheus Adapter

 :star: Replace the image name with the correct name you got! (spec.template.spec.containers.image)